The 9 Most Useful Google Chrome Shortcuts You'll Ever Need

 - On Mac: ⌘ + M

-If for some reason, you’re someone who opens multiple windows instead of tabs, you can minimize open windows right away by pressing Ctrl + M.
+If, for some reason, you open multiple windows instead of tabs, you can minimize open windows right away by pressing Ctrl + M.

 This is useful if you have stacks of browser windows on top of the other.